-One of the most highly regarded chefs in America today, Charlie Palmer has received critical acclaim for his signature “Progressive American” cuisine, a style which reinterprets classic European cooking using American artisanal products and small farm producers.
+One of the most highly regarded chefs and boutique hoteliers in America today, Charlie Palmer has received critical acclaim for his signature “Progressive American” cuisine, a style which reinterprets classic European cooking using American artisnal products and small farm producers.
 “I called it Progressive American because every time I stepped into the kitchen, I felt things moving forward,” he says.

 Beginning in 1988, with the opening of Aureole in New York City, Charlie has combined his creative cooking style with his flair for business to establish an impressive roster of restaurants across the country.
 They include Charlie Palmer Steak in Washington, DC; Aureole at Mandalay Bay Resort and Casino and Charlie Palmer Steak at The Four Seasons Hotel, both in Las Vegas; Charlie Palmer Steak and Briscola at the Grand Sierra Resort in Reno, NV; Charlie Palmer at Bloomingdales and DG Burger in Costa Mesa, CA; Dry Creek Kitchen and Spirit Bar by Charlie Palmer, both located in the Palmer-owned boutique Hotel Healdsburg in Sonoma, CA; and Burritt Room and Tavern in the Palmer-owned Mystic Hotel in San Francisco.
 He also owns and operates the Harvest Inn in St. Helena, CA.